 You can create a pay category by following these steps;

-When you create a new business, a number of common pay categories have already been created however, you are able to delete these and create new ones that match your business needs.
-To create a new Pay Category click on the green ADD button as shown below.
+When you create a new business, a number of common pay categories have already been created however, you are able to create new ones that match your business needs.
+To create a new Pay Category click on the 'Add' button as shown below:

-- A New Pay Category box will open.
-Type the name of the New Pay Category in the Pay Category Name box.
-Then click on the blue ADD button on the bottom right.
+- A new pay category box will open.
+Type the name of the new pay category in the pay category name box.
+Then click on the 'Add' button on the bottom right.
 See Image below.

 Fields in this category include:

 - Units - hourly, annually, fixed, or daily

 - Super rate - as a percentage